Samuel-CHLam/wcr_constitution/index.md

     1. The Secretary's duties shall include:
         1.  taking minutes at all General Meetings and Committee Meetings of the WCR;
         1.  maintaining an up-to-date version of this Constitution and its associated Standing Orders and ensuring that it is available for inspection in the College Office;
-        1.  the duties of the Webmaster as set out in Section 5.16 should the position of the Webmaster is not filled.
+        1.  the duties of the Webmaster as set out in Section 5.16 should the position of the Webmaster is not filled; and
+        1. calling and chairing all General Meetings of the WCR in conjunction with the president.

     1. The Diversity, Equality, and Welfare Officers' duties shall include:
         1.  representing the WCR on all appropriate College committees;